 Train your techs to leave the repair order while working on it and have the tablet with them at all times.

-Technician Proficiency is the amount of hours billed divided by the amount of time a technician is available at work.
+Technician Proficiency is the number of hours billed divided by the amount of time a technician is available at work.

-In other words, it combines Technician Efficiency and Productivity to one KPI.
-Best practices in The Digital Shop® enable shops to score between 80 and 110% Technician Proficiency.
+In other words, it combines Technician Efficiency and Productivity into one KPI.
+Best practices in The Digital Shop® enable shops to score between 80% and 110% Technician Proficiency.